TheDomcio/WonderfulPolishLanguage/README.md

 - [Learn Polish Discord Server](https://discord.gg/4U7Akj6) - A Discord server related to [/r/learnpolish](https://www.reddit.com/r/learnpolish).
 - [/r/Polska](https://www.reddit.com/r/Polska) - Official Polish subreddit in Polish.
 - [/r/Poland](https://www.reddit.com/r/poland) - Subreddit about Poland in English.
+- [Przygody Reksia](https://discord.gg/aGRYDnP) - Discord server for fans of brilliant games from the "Reksio" series by Aidem Media (Yes, it's the same cartoon Reksio).
+The community is very friendly.
+You can also find here solusions to pass these games, but you will probably want to look at them to see how well you deduced the solution, not to see how to pass the whole game, right?
+- [Świta Domcia](https://discord.gg/aHthmme) - My own Discord Server which I created over 3 years ago.
+It is full of me because it is dedicated to my works.
+It's nicely developed, pretty quiet and comfortable.
+Friendly with descriptions for people from abroad.
 - [Languages of Poland Discord Server](https://discord.gg/ADUAQNZ)
 - [The Language Café (Slavic Channels category and #polish)]( https://discord.gg/AG4NMKJ)